 Electricity Planning

-Population growth, along with the increasing use of electricity as a cleaner alternative to fossil fuels for heating and transportation, is driving up power demand in the Yukon.
+Population growth, along with the increasing use of electricity as an alternative to fossil fuels for heating and transportation, is driving up power demand in the Yukon.
 Between 2017 and 2023, the peak demand for electricity increased by 24% and this trend is expected to continue with an additional 40% increase in non-industrial peak by 2030.
-The way Yukoners are using electricity is also changing, as more Yukoners generate their own electricity through Yukon government’s Micro-Generation Program and Independent Power Production Policy.
+The way Yukoners are using electricity is also changing, as more Yukoners generate their own electricity through the Yukon government’s Micro-Generation Program and Independent Power Production Policy.

 • Investing in our existing infrastructure and hydro generating stations;